Classic

 May you find the way

-And in breath,
+And in peace,

-As in peace,
+As in breath,

 Know that one follows always